Military history of the Tang dynasty: Organization

-The system of recruitment that created the Tang dynasty's Twenty-four Armies as in the preceding Sui dynasty came to be known as fubing, or "territorial soldiery".
+The system of recruitment that created the Tang dynasty's Twenty-four Armies, as was the case in the preceding Sui dynasty, came to be known as fubing, or "territorial soldiery".
 Fubing soldiers were originally recruits drawn from the old military households of previous dynasties.
 Unlike the mass conscription of the Han dynasty, these soldiers were promised tangible rewards such as exemption from taxes and labor for their families.
 Later on, these soldiers were formed into units presiding over a plot of land on which they would farm privately to support themselves.
 At its height under the Tang dynasty, some 600 units of fubing were maintained, each with 800 to 1,200 soldiers.
 Unlike the Sui dynasty when the fubing answered only to local administration, the Tang dynasty implemented a centralized Ministry of the Army to which fubing units were answerable to.
 Each unit was further subdivided into battalions of 200, platoons of 50, and squads of 10.
 They rotated in and out of the capital for guard duty and training depending on their distance to it.
 Those nearest to it served one month in five, those furthest from it, two months out of every eighteen.
 Some men were assigned to three year tours in frontier garrisons.
 Deployment of the fubing units was monopolized by the court through the use of bronze tallies with the names of each unit on them.
 Half of the tally was kept at the Credentials Office while the other half was kept at unit headquarters.
 Only when the two halves were joined could a unit be mobilized.

 Due to the fact that they combined military service with farming, the fubing have sometimes been characterized as a "militia" by Western authors.
 With its connotations of low quality and ineffectiveness (especially on account of the implied contrast with a "professional" soldiery), this term is rather misleading when used in connection with the fubing.
 Given their life-long military service and the training they received over that period, it would be more accurate to view them as a special type of professional soldier.